ycpcs/cs201-fall2026/syllabus.md

 ### Course website

-Please check the [course web page](https://ycpcs.github.io/cs201-spring2022), regularly for important announcements.
+Please check the [course web page](https://ycpcs.github.io/cs201-fall2026), regularly for important announcements.

 ### Reading Assignments

 Reading assignments from the supplemental textbook are posted in the [Schedule](schedule.html).
 We suggest you read through the lecture notes and supplemental material **before** class.
-When we give a lecture, we will assume you have looked at the material for that day, that way we can utilize class time to answer questions about parts of the reading you did not understand to your satisfaction and complete the lab activities.
+When we give a lecture, we will assume you have looked at the material for that day; that way we can utilize class time to answer questions about parts of the reading you did not understand to your satisfaction and complete the lab activities.

 ### Homework assignments